Nishadayalan/SR-FLIPFLOP-USING-CASE/README.md

 5.For different input combinations generate the timing diagram.

-**PROGRAM**
+**PROGRAM:**

-/* Program for flipflops and verify its truth table in quartus using Verilog programming.
+Program for flipflops and verify its truth table in quartus using Verilog programming.
 ```
 Developed by:NISHA.D
 RegisterNumber: 212223230143